TN 24 (11-24)

 3. Absence because of military service

-4. Absence because of employment
+4. Absence because of business travel

 a.
 Absence not exceeding 6 months